vega/voyager/README.md

 # Pole✭ (Polestar) -- Alpha

+PoleStar is Tableau-style User Interface for visual analysis, building on top of [Vegalite](https://github.com/uwdata/vegalite).
+Try our [online demo](http://uwdata.github.io/polestar/).
+Also, be sure to check out [related projects](https://vega.github.io/).

 **PoleStar is an [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software.
 We are working on improving the code and documentation on Polestar.**

-Tableau-style User Interface for visual analysis, building on top of [Vegalite](https://github.com/uwdata/vegalite).
-Try our [online demo](http://uwdata.github.io/polestar/).
-Also, be sure to check out [related projects](https://vega.github.io/).

 ## Development Setup Instruction

-**Warning: The setup instructions are probably not working at this point.**

 ### Directory Setup